OWASP/www-project-mobile-top-10/index.md

 ---
 ![OWASP logo](https://owasp.org/assets/images/logo.png)

-# Mobile Top 10 2023: Updates
+# Mobile Top 10 2024: Final Release Updates

-The new Mobile Top 10 list for 2023 is being worked upon.
+The new Mobile Top 10 list for 2024 is out now.
 We would love to see you participate and contribute to the research we are doing.<br>
 <b>[Join the SLACK Channel](https://app.slack.com/client/T04T40NHX/C02L2BNTBLP)</b><br>

 If you face any issues joining us on Slack, please feel free to reach out to Project Leads.